GSA/digitalgov.gov/content/events/2019/11/2019-11-04-foundations-agile-i.md

 Agile is a way of thinking and a way of attacking problems, and it is central to how modern, digital teams attack problems and respond effectively to the inevitable change that arises when working on digital products.

-## About this session — Kanban, Part I
+## About this session — Foundations of Agile, Part I

-In this first session, Alan and Alan will give an introduction to Kanban + Agile and how to use it with your team to effectively manage the change that happens on your project and team (a.k.a. chaos).
+In this first session, Alan and Alan will give an introduction to Agile and go over high level concepts, roles, and language that is commonly used in Agile processes.

-> _**Kanban** — a process management and diagnostic tool that can be used with both Agile and non-Agile environments.
-A Kanban board can be a helpful tool for introducing a few Agile behaviors to a team less familiar with the methodology._
+> _**Agile** — a set of values and principles that describe a way of working that promotes continuous learning and user-focused value delivery._

 ## More talks in this series: